-OPTN Policy 9.5.1.:: Initial Assessment and Requirements for HCC Exception Requests outlines the process for reviewing Post-Transplant Explant Pathology Forms for candidates with HCC.
-The purpose of the review process is to ensure that recipients that are transplanted with the additional priority afforded to HCC candidates had an accurate diagnosis of HCC.
-There may be cases where a transplant program incorrectly identifies a mass on a liver as HCC, and upon resection, realizes that the original mass was not HCC.
+OPTN Policy 9.5.1.i: Initial Assessment and Requirements for HCC Exception Requests outlines the process for reviewing Post-Transplant Explant Pathology Forms for candidates with HCC.
+The purpose of the review process is to ensure that recipients who are transplanted with the additional priority afforded to HCC exception candidates had an accurate diagnosis of HCC.
+Due to the diagnostic methods for HCC, there may be cases where a transplant program incorrectly identifies a mass on a liver as HCC, and upon resection, realizes that the original mass was not HCC.

-Under the process described in current policy, a transplant program is required to submit the explant pathology form to the OPTN within 60 days after a candidate is transplanted with an HCC exception.
-If the explant pathology form does not indicate evidence of HCC, then the transplant program must submit additional documentation or imaging studies confirming HCC at the time of transplantation to the OPTN.
-The Committee will then review a transplant program when 10 percent of cases within a one year period are not supported by the required pathologic documentation or other submitted clinical information.
+Under the process described in current policy, a transplant program is required to submit the explant pathology form to the OPTN within 60 days after a candidate with an HCC exception is transplanted.
+If the explant pathology form does not indicate evidence of HCC, then the transplant program is required to submit additional documentation or imaging studies to the OPTN confirming HCC at the time that the initial exception request was submitted.
+The Committee will then review the documentation submitted by a transplant program when 10 percent or more of cases within a one year period are not supported by the required pathologic documentation or other submitted clinical information.